codeblazar/flowise-codespace/README.md

 ## Flowise Account Setup

 When you access Flowise for the first time in your browser, you will be prompted to set up your administrator account (name, email, and password) via the web UI.
-You do not need to pre-populate any credentials in the .env file.

 If you forget your password, use the password reset or recovery options in the Flowise UI.
 # Flowise Codespace (Flowise + Qdrant)